MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-m365-integration/server-side-synchronization/incoming-emails-unexpectedly-synchronized-have-unexpected-missing-data.md

 For more information about how the **Process Email From** date influences synchronization, see [Best practices for server-side synchronization](/power-platform/admin/best-practices-server-side-synchronization#considerations).

-## Synchronized emails contain unexpected sender or recipient parties in Dataverse
+## Synchronized emails contain unexpected sender or recipient parties

 Server-side synchronization performs email address resolution on all sender and recipient email addresses when synchronizing incoming emails into the system.
 This is done by retrieving all records in Dataverse which are associated with a given email address.
 When a match is found, the system associates one or more located records as an [activity party](/power-apps/developer/data-platform/activityparty-entity) on the email.

 > [!NOTE]
 > A column in Dataverse that has a format type of "[Email](/power-apps/developer/data-platform/data-type-format-conversions)" is involved in email address resolution.
 >
 > :::image type="content" source="media/incoming-emails-unexpectedly-synchronized-have-unexpected-missing-data/format-type-is-email.png" alt-text="Screenshot that shows the Email format type of a column.":::

 As a result, if an email address is associated with more than one Dataverse record (such as an email address shared between a user and queue), all resolved recipients appear in their respective recipient fields.